bgbruno/autoresize-gallery/README.md

 # AutosizeGallery

 AutosizeGallery is small javascript library for dynamically expand items to their parent container automaticaly.
+It shown in every time only required rows and last item with link to show catalog detail.
 Very good addon within responsive layouts.

 ## Quick start